 Other Ways to Grocery Shop on A Budget

 Shopping at discount grocery stores is an excellent way to save money.
 However, there are other ways to trim your bill.
-Below are a few different ways to save money at the grocery store:
+Here are a few different ways to save money at the grocery store:

-Have a meal plan.
 A meal plan is one of the best ways to save money on groceries.
 Americans waste 40 percent of their food per year, according to the USDA.

 For many families, this results in hundreds of dollars going into the trash each year.